THE DRAIN DETECTIVE

 A fiber crew drilled straight through.

 Fiber-optic cable visible inside the sewer line, drilled clean through the pipe by the install crew.
 Homeowner had no idea.
-Neither did the home inspector.
 The fiber company paid for the repair.

 Hairline cracks running along the inner wall of a cast iron sewer pipe